 Safe Catch Elite wild tuna is made with skipjack tuna (Katsuwonus pelamis) caught in the Western Central Pacific (FAO 71) which are part of the Western Central Pacific Ocean (WCPO) skipjack tuna stock.
 The most recent Western & Central Pacific Fisheries Commission assessment of WCPO skipjack tuna shows populations to be healthy and sustainably fished.

-Considering all aspects of environmental sustainability, FAD-Free purse seining of free school skipjack is amongst the best methods for ocean health.
+Considering all aspects of environmental sustainability, FAD-Free purse seining of free school skipjack is among the best methods for ocean health.
 During each voyage using this method, boats are able to catch a healthier load, reducing the need for frequent smaller fishing trips.
 When practiced sustainably, FAD-free purse seining reduces carbon emissions and associated cascading effects of climate change and environmental degradation.

 Safe Catch Wild Ahi Tuna

 Safe Catch Wild Ahi tuna are only caught by purse seine boats without the use of fish aggregating devices (FADs) or using the pole and line method.
 Like our skipjack tuna, all of our wild ahi tuna must be accompanied by MSC compliant chain-of-custody documents to ensure the catch has met high standards of sustainability and traceability.

 Albacore are a large-sized fish and accumulate mercury as they mature.
 In order to obtain lower mercury levels, some companies choose smaller, younger albacore tuna.
 Not only is this ineffective, but highly unsustainable.
 Harvesting juvenile albacore restricts population growth because tuna are harvested before reproducing.
 Safe Catch tests and uses all sizes of tuna to determine exactly which ones meet our purity standards.